xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ./MueLu_Stratimikos.exe --nx=50 --ny=50 --stretchx=10
 ```

-{% include qanda question='What do you observe?' answer='The first problem, which has an isotropic underlying mesh, converges in 7 iterations.
-The second
-problem converges in 22 iterations.'%}

 The first example solves a Poisson equation discretized on a regular $$50\times 50$$ mesh with square elements ($$x$$ and $$y$$ points equidistant).
 The second example solves a Poisson equation discretized on a regular $$50\times 50$$ mesh, but each element has an $$x$$-dimension 10 times greater than its
 $$y$$-dimension.
 The PDE corresponding to the second solve is $$\epsilon u_{xx} + u_{yy} = f, \epsilon=0.1$$.
 The matrix stencil looks like
 [<img src="anisotropic-stencil.png" width="400">](anisotropic-stencil.png)

+{% include qanda question='What do you observe in the previous runs?' answer='The first problem, which has an isotropic underlying mesh, converges in 7 iterations.
+The second
+problem converges in 22 iterations.'%}

 A smoother like Jacobi or Gauss-Seidel works by averaging neighboring unknown''s values.
 In the anisotropic case, an unknown is influenced primarily by its
 vertical neighbors.
 These connections are called "strong" connections.